docker/docs/engine/installation/windows/docker-ee.md

 >Windows Server 1709
 >
 >Docker Universal Control Plane is not currently supported on Windows Server 1709 due to image incompatibility issues.
->To use UCP, for now please use the current LTSB Windows release and not 1709.
+>To use UCP, for now, use the current LTSB Windows release and not 1709.

 Docker EE for Windows requires Windows Server 2016 or later.
 See